TIBCOSoftware/TCSTK-case-manager-app/docs/tutorials/001-Getting-started.md

  ![](001-advanced-setting-icon.png)

- - Click on the button to copy your ClientId
+ - Click on "Display Client ID", then on  "Copy"

  ![](001-client-id.png)